-Liscuss your student's skills, interests, abilities, and goals to begin planning for the future.

-Lincourage good work habits at home.

-Increase responsibilities gradually.

-Help your student make the connection between education and careers.

-Talk with your student about your own work, and/or the work of friends, neighbors, and/or relatives.

-Hollow children to explore their interests by using the local library.

-Help your child begin thinking about the choices they will make in high school that will impact their career choices.

-Get information about the middle and high school courses your student will need to pursue their interests.

-Help your student find ways to volunteer for a charity or community organization.

-- Look at newspapers and job opportunities with your student.
+- Discuss your student's skills, interests, abilities, and goals to begin planning for the future. - Encourage good work habits at home. - Increase responsibilities gradually. - Help your student make the connection between education and careers. - Talk with your student about your own work, and/or the work of friends, neighbors, and/or relatives. - Allow children to explore their interests by using the local library. - Help your child begin thinking about the choices they will make in high school that will impact their career choices. - Get information about the middle and high school courses your student will need to pursue their interests. - Help your student find ways to volunteer for a charity or community organization. - Look at newspapers and job opportunities with your student.
 Investigate the changing job market. - Support your student on the Georgia Career Information website for career/college exploration and planning.

-counselors will be student during the years in developing an career plan and Career Portfolio.
+Again, school assisting each middle school individualized maintaining a this valuable BRIDGE counselors will be student during the years in developing an career plan and Career Portfolio.
 All of support is known as Advisement.